ROCK Sex joins in fighting the power.

 BUDDY HOLLY -"Rave On" (1958)

-In the wake of Buddy's tragic death, his band THE CRICKETS carried on the legacy with this very Holly-esque raver, the original verison of "I Fought the Law".
-It was written by member Sonny Curtis, who also wrote perennials like "Walk Right Back" (Everly Brothers, Anne Murray), "More Than I Can Say" (Leo Sayer), and "Love Is All Around" (The Mary Tyler Moore show theme):
+In the wake of Buddy's tragic death, his band The Crickets carried on the legacy with this very Holly-esque raver, the original verison of "I Fought the Law".
+It was written by member Sonny Curtis, who also wrote perennials like "Walk Right Back" (Everly Brothers, Anne Murray), "More Than I Can Say" (Leo Sayer), and "Love Is All Around" (The Mary Tyler Moore Show theme, Bob Mould, Joan Jett):

 THE CRICKETS -"I Fought the Law" (1959)

 But it was The Bobby Fuller Four who made it a smash hit.
 Tragically, Bobby Fuller died soon after in strange circumstances.
 While many people believe it was a murder, the legal verdict that it was a suicide despite clearly botched evidence lent a deeper resonance to the lyrics of the song.

 BOBBY FULLER FOUR -"I Fought the Law" (1965)